anmalkov/brief/Threat Model/Data Stores/Direct attack on data store.md

 1. Use approved algorithms.
 This includes AES-256, AES-192, or AES-128.
 2. Leverage SQL TDE whenever available.
 3. Encryption must be enabled before writing data to storage.

-- Applies to all data stores on the diagram.
-- Azure SQL Database encrypt data at rest by default using Transparent Data Encryption.